Boston Red Sox: Music

-Another song associated with the team and its fanbase is Neil Diamond's 1969 single "Sweet Caroline".
+Another song associated with the team and its fan base is Neil Diamond's 1969 single "Sweet Caroline".
 The song was first introduced to Fenway Park in 1997.
 By 2002, its play had been established as a nightly occurrence.
 It continues to be played at every home game during the 8th inning, sung along to by those in attendance.
 In 2007, Diamond revealed that the song was written for Caroline Kennedy, American diplomat and daughter of Boston icon President John F. Kennedy.
 Caroline Kennedy's great-grandfather, John F. Fitzgerald, threw Fenway Park's first-ever ceremonial opening pitch on April 20, 1912.
 When Diamond was named a Kennedy Center Honors recipient in 2011, Red Sox executive assistant Claire Durant arranged for 80 Red Sox fans to travel to Washington for the ceremony, which culminated in them singing the song behind Smokey Robinson onstage.